Picocrypt/Picocrypt/README.md

 **Beware of picocrypt.org, which claims to be the official website for this project!
 Remember, there is no official website for Picocrypt.** Even if this self-proclaimed website is taken down, I will not remove this message; let it be a real-world warning to stay vigilant.

 ## Windows
 Picocrypt for Windows is as simple as it gets.
-To download the latest, standalone, and portable executable for Windows, click <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.33/Picocrypt.exe">here</a>.
-If Microsoft Defender or your antivirus flags Picocrypt as a virus, please do your part and submit it as a false positive for the betterment of everyone.
+To download the latest, standalone, and portable executable for Windows, go [here](https://github.com/Picocrypt/Picocrypt/actions/workflows/build-windows.yml) and click on the latest successful build-windows workflow run.
+Find the Artifacts section and download the build -- inside will be the Picocrypt executable.

-If you use Picocrypt frequently, you can also download the installable version from <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.33/Installer.exe">here</a>, which will install Picocrypt onto your system and add it to your start menu for easy access.
-The installer also includes extra compatibility helpers, so if the portable executable doesn't work, this likely will.

 ## macOS
 Picocrypt for macOS is very simple as well.
 Download Picocrypt for Apple silicon <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.34/Picocrypt-arm64.dmg">here</a>, open the container, and drag Picocrypt to your Downloads or Applications.
 If you can't open Picocrypt because it's not from a verified developer, control-click on Picocrypt and hit Open to bypass the warning.
 If the app appears to be "damaged" and can't be opened, try manually trusting it from a terminal: